MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You want to run a service that discovers, classifies (and optionally, protects) files that are stored on-premises.

-- You want to view protected documents when a native application to display the file is not installed or cannot open these documents.
+- You want to view protected documents when a built-in application to display the file is not installed or cannot open these documents.

 - You want to just protect files by using File Explorer or by using PowerShell commands.